Why Darth Vader and other top villains need a dermatologist

-If you want to tell at a glance who the movie villain is on the big screen, the signs are often no more than skin deep, especially if that skin is on a balding head.
+If you want to tell at a glance who the big-screen movie villain is, the signs are often no more than skin deep, especially if that skin is on a balding head.

 A study published Wednesday in the American Medical Association journal JAMA Dermatology looked at the American Film Institute's list of all-time top 10 film heroes and villains and evaluated the 20 characters' dermatological characteristics.